cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 No, it is a physiology engine that can power immersive learning and serious games for medical training.
-The Physiology Engine can provide a realistic training experience by producing real-time results to trauma and treatment. %BioGears can enhance the user experience of applications by providing a comprehensive physiological response to insults and interventions.
+The Physiology Engine can provide a realistic training experience by producing real-time results to trauma and treatment.
+A physiology engine can enhance the user experience of applications by providing a comprehensive physiological response to insults and interventions.

 ## What are some possible Physiology Engine applications?
-There is a wide range of potential applications for %BioGears.
-A few include:
+There is a wide range of potential applications, a few include:
 - Powering serious games for medical education and training
 - Producing responsive physiology in real time for manikin training
-- Integrating a single-system model into %BioGears to understand full-body physiologic response
+- Integrating a single-system model into the engine to understand full-body physiologic response
 - Providing inputs and outputs for sensor systems
 - Teaching and education